cwells/adhd/README.md

 # adhd

-`adhd` is a small Python script for managing development environments for multiple Python projects (it can reasonably be used for most anything, but it has a Python-oriented focus on features).
+`adhd` is a small Python program for managing development environments for multiple Python projects (it can reasonably be used for most anything, but it has a Python-oriented focus on features).